highcharts/highcharts-editor/README.md

 After running the tool, run `grunt` in the project root to bake your custom build.
 Take a look at [dictionaries/exposed.settings.json](dictionaries/exposed.settings.json) to see how to format the input JSON file.

+## Enabling the Advanced Property Editor

+The advanced editor allows for editing every property in the Highcharts API.
+When enabled, it appears in a separate tab --- ADVANCED --- in the customize wizard step.

+By default, only the simple property editor is included in baked sources.
+This is because the required meta data to enable the advanced editor is large enough to be inconvenient in most cases (adds around 400kb to the minified sources).

+To enable the advanced editor:

+    node tools/updatebake.advanced.js

+This will create the required meta in the source tree.
+Call `grunt` afterwards to bake sources with the advanced editor enabled.

 ## License

 [MIT](LICENSE).